blchelle/sunset-boulevard/README.md

 ## Graphics/UI
 All the building graphics were designed by Estevan Feliz.
 Link to his portfolio -> https://estevanfeliz.me/

-**NOTE:** be sure to try out the "special" office buildings designed with CoderFoundry & Logitech in mind!

-Any feedback or comments feel free to message me on Discord, connect with me on LinkedIn, or simply email me at: brocklchelle@gmail.com
+Any feedback or comments feel free to connect with me on LinkedIn, or simply email me at: brocklchelle@gmail.com